ethyca/fides/docs/fides/docs/guides/generate_datamaps.md

 ### Additional Learning
 The provided `demo_system.yml` includes a second System, **Demo Analytics**, which can be enhanced in the same way as the Demo Marketing System.

-Follow the guide to [extend the taxonomy](#extending-the-taxonomy) again, this time for the Demo Analytics System, to have both systems fully compliant!
+Follow the guide to [extend the taxonomy](#extending-the-taxonomy) again, this time for the Demo Analytics System, to have both systems fully compliant.

-## Next Steps

-We hope this was helpful in understanding the additional properties required for generating an Article 30 compliant RoPA!

-If there are any questions or issues you still have, we would love to hear more from you in our [Slack Community](https://fidescommunity.slack.com) or in [an issue/PR on GitHub](https://github.com/ethyca/fides/issues).